mc2-project/mc2/README.md

 5. Place the training and test data .csv files at each party **at the same location**.
 Replace the paths passed into `fxgb.load_training_data()` and `fxgb.load_test_data()` with your respective paths.

+6. The recommended (required) way of running distributed training is by creating a subdirectory in the `federated-xgboost/` directory that contains `hosts.config`, the training script, `start_job.sh`, and `FederatedXGBoost.py`.

-6. Ensure that the `sample.py` file is at the same place on the machine of each party.
-For example, if on the tracker machine the `sample.py` file is at `/home/ubuntu/federated-xgboost/sample/sample.py`, ensure that the same path exists on machines of all parties.
+7. Ensure that there is a directory named `federated-xgboost/` at the same place on each party's machine.
+The directory doesn't have to contain anything on any of the non-tracker machines, but must exist.
+For example, if on the tracker machine the `federated-xgboost/` file is at `/home/ubuntu/federated-xgboost/`, ensure that the same path exists on machines of all parties.

-7. Run the following command to start the `sample.py` training and evaluation script.
+8. Run the following command to start the `sample.py` job script.
     ```sh
-    ./start_job.sh -w 3 -d /home/ubuntu/federated-xgboost/sample/ -j /home/ubuntu/federated-xgboost/sample/sample.py -w 3g
+    ./start_job.sh -p 3 -m 3g -d /home/ubuntu/federated-xgboost/sample/ -j /home/ubuntu/federated-xgboost/sample/sample.py
     ```

 ### Usage